 BRINGING OPERA TO LIFE

-Francesco is Professor of Music at the University of Southampton; directs the Accademia Verdiana, the young artists program at the Teatro Regio in Parma; serves as General Editor of The Works of Giuseppe Verdi (University of Chicago Press and Casa Ricordi).
+Francesco is Professor of Music at the University of Southampton, Program Director of the Accademia Verdiana (the young artists programme of the Teatro Regio di Parma), and General Editor of The Works of Giuseppe Verdi (University of Chicago Press and Casa Ricordi).